canonical-web-and-design/tutorials.ubuntu.com/tutorials/containers/create-custom-lxd-images/create-custom-lxd-images.md

 ![logo](images/containers.png)

-This tutorial will show how to create custom LXD image based on basic Debian (or Debian-based distribution like Ubuntu) installation, use locally or publish it.
+This tutorial will show how to create a custom LXD image based on a basic Debian (or Debian-based distribution like Ubuntu) installation, to use locally or to publish.

 ### Requirements

-  - A computer running Ubuntu 16.04 or newer
+  - Ubuntu 16.04 or newer
-  - You should know how to create and launch LXD container
+  - You should know how to create and launch an LXD/LXC container

 ## Install required packages
 Duration: 1:00